dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 ## Built-in middleware

 ASP.NET Core ships with the following middleware components.
-The *Order* column provides notes on the middleware's placement in the request pipeline and under what conditions the middleware may terminate the request and prevent other middleware from processing a request.
+The *Order* column provides notes on middleware placement in the request processing pipeline and under what conditions the middleware may terminate request processing.
+When a middleware short-circuits the request processing pipeline and prevents further downstream middleware from processing a request, it's called a *terminal middleware*.
+For more information on short-circuiting, see the [Create a middleware pipeline with IApplicationBuilder](#create-a-middleware-pipeline-with-iapplicationbuilder) section.

 | Middleware | Description | Order |
 | ---------- | ----------- | ----- |